 Recently, acid-etch primers have gained significant attention.
 A self-etching primer (SEP) combines the etching and priming steps, eliminating the need for distributing, etching, rinsing, and drying.
-In addition, an SEP can be actively used to bond orthodontic brackets and can work as a practical alternative to the conventional 2-stage bonding system.6 Several in vivo studies were published concerning the rates of bond failure with the conventional method (CM) and SEP.7-12 Asgari et al.8 and dos Santos et al.11 reported significantly lower bond failure rates with SEP than with CM.
+In addition, SEP can be actively utilized to bond orthodontic brackets and can work as a practical alternative to the conventional two-stage bonding system.6 Several in vivo studies have been published concerning the rates of bond failure with the conventional method (CM) and SEP.7-12 Asgari et al.8 and dos Santos et al.11 reported significantly lower bond failure rates with SEP than with CM.
 Conversely, Ireland et al.9 and Murfitt et al.12 found significantly higher failure rates with SEP than with CM.
-On the other hand, Cal-Neto and Miguel10 and Aljubouri et al.7 did not observe any significant differences between the failure rates of SEP and CM bonds at the end of a 6-month and a 12-month observation period.
+On the other hand, Cal-Neto and Miguel10 and Aljubouri et al.7 did not observe any significant differences between the failure rates of SEP and CM bonds at the end of 6-month and 12-month observation periods.

-Ceramic orthodontic brackets were introduced in 1987 as a more esthetic alternative to stainless steel brackets.13 Ceramic brackets demonstrate superior esthetics, biocompatibility, and resistance to physical and chemical factors and are reported to have greater or equal bond strength as stainless steel brackets.^{14,15} A review of the literature found no studies on the effect of intracoronal bleaching treatments on the bond strength of ceramic brackets bonded with composites to enamel.
+Ceramic orthodontics brackets were introduced in 1987 as a more esthetic alternative to stainless steel brackets.13 Ceramic brackets demonstrate superior esthetics, biocompatibility, and resistance to physical and chemical factors and are reported to have bond strength greater than or equal to that of stainless steel brackets.^{14,15} A review of the literature found no studies on the effect of intracoronal bleaching treatments on the bond strength of ceramic brackets bonded with composites to enamel.